acraugh/pds4-context-products/README.md

 request.
-4. If you expect discussion, or want to get an email notice if someone comments, go back to [the current issues list](https://github.com/NASA-PDS/pds4-context-products/issues) and click on the title of the issue you just submitted.
+4. If you expect discussion, or want to get an email notice if someone comments, go back to [the current issues list](https://github.com/NASA-PDS/pds4-context-products/issues) and click on the title of the issue you just created.
 At the bottom of the right column, there is a "Subscribe" button.
 Click it to subscribe or unsubscribe from notifications.

 If you are not planning to create or update the context product yourself, you're done (though